 Time Out The 54 best films set in Paris—With lists of top Los Angeles Films and New York films, the Paris branch decided to create a list of the top films with obligatory shots of the Eiffel Tower.

-Time Out The 50 most-deserving Oscar winners of all time—This list covers all categories, not just Best Picture.
+Time Out The 50 most-deserving Oscar winners of all time—This list covers all categories, not just Best Picture in a mainstream-leaning list.

 Time Out The 50 most romantic movies of all time—The New York branch next takes on love films.